Sing Street: Casting

 In a July 2014 interview, Carney announced he would be casting unknown actors in the film.
-The unknown actors turned out to be Ferdia Walsh-Peelo, Ben Carolan, Mark McKenna, Percy Chamburuka, Conor Hamilton, Karl Rice, and Ian Kenny.
+The unknown actors turned out to be Ferdia Walsh-Peelo, Ben Carolan, Mark McKenna, Percy Chamburuka, Conor Hamilton, Karl Rice and Ian Kenny.
 In September 2014, it was announced that Aidan Gillen, Maria Doyle Kennedy and Jack Reynor had joined the cast of the film, portraying the role of Conor's father, mother and brother respectively.

 Filming

-Principal photography on the film began in September 2014 in Dublin and concluded on 25 October 2014.
+Principal photography began in September 2014 in Dublin and concluded on 25 October 2014.
 Its namesake school, Synge Street CBS, was among the shooting locations for the film.

 Music

 Much of the original music by the band "Sing Street" was composed by Danny Wilson frontman Gary Clark, with Carney, Ken and Carl Papenfus of the band Relish, Graham Henderson and Zamo Riffman also receiving writing credits.
 Adam Levine co-wrote (with Carney and Glen Hansard) and sings on the track "Go Now".

-The film also features music of the period from The Cure, a-ha, Duran Duran, The Clash, Hall & Oates, Spandau Ballet, The Blades and The Jam.
+The film also features music of the period from the Cure, a-ha, Duran Duran, the Clash, Hall & Oates, Spandau Ballet, the Blades and the Jam.